RealDoigt/Dew-Programming-Language-Specification/spec.md

 * Actions (keyword: `actn`) are callables that are not allowed to have side effects.
 However, they are not guaranteed to always produce the same output for the same input.
 * Procedures (keyword: `proc`) are completely impure callables with absolutely no guarantees.

-To declare a callable in Dew, the type of the callable goes first, followed by the return type then the name and the (optional) paramater list enclosed within parentheses.
-If there are no paramaters, the parentheses can be omitted or left empty.
+To declare a callable in Dew, the type of the callable goes first, followed by the return type then the name and the (optional) parameter list enclosed within parentheses.
+If there are no parameters, the parentheses can be omitted or left empty.

 ### Sub
 `sub` is a callable modifier which can only be used on methods and procedures in a component.
 It is used to indicate that the side effects of a procedure or method are exclusively limited to the fields of the component it is in.
 The syntax is `sub proc` and `sub meth`.